masithembedyosi/Ibm-data-science-professional-certificate/08. Data Visualization with Python/README.md

 # Data Visualization with Python

 ## 📄 Summary
-This course teaches how to present and visualize complex data in a manner that makes sense to people, and allows for insights to be easily seen and derived.
-This course makes use of several Python data visualization libraries such as Matplotlib, Seaborn, Plotly, and Folium, to explore Canadian immigration data.
-It also covers dashboard creation using Plotly Dash, with a [final assignment](https://github.com/DanielBarnes18/IBM-Data-Science-Professional-Certificate/tree/main/08.%20Data%20Visualization%20with%20Python/Final%20Assignment) combining the skills learned to analyse and report US domestic airline flights performance in a dashboard.
+In this course, you will learn how to present and visualize complex data in ways that are meaningful to humans and how to find and derive insights easily.
+This course explores Canadian immigration data using several Python data visualization libraries such as Matplotlib, Seaborn, Plotly, and Folium.
+Also explains how to use Plotly Dash to create a dashboard which will combine the skills that are learned to analyze and report on the performance of the domestic US flights into one dashboard.

 ## 📑 Syllabus
 ### Week 1 - Introduction to Data Visualization Tools